 COVERS FAMILIES LIVING IN PA 412 PROJECTS WHOSE INCOME WAS RE-EXAMINED JANUARY 1,1944 TO JUNE 30, 1944 AND FAMILIES ADMITTED APRIL 1, 1944 TO JUNE 30, 1944.
-FPHA JANUARY 1945 Chart ll.
-Gross Rents of Families Admitted to Low-Rent Projects Developed Under U.S. Housing Act -- Per Dwelling Per Month

 When families are admitted to low-rent projects the local authorities determine rents which are appropriate to their incomes, and which meet the requirements of the Act.
 The requirements of the Act are in terms of gross rent, and Chart 11 is therefore based on such rents.